evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_AWD/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 98,8kWh and a net capacity of 92kWh, meaning you have a 6,8kWh buffer for protection.
-(6.9%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)
+The electric vehicle features a high-capacity battery with a gross capacity of 98,8 kWh and a net usable capacity of 92 kWh, providing an 6,8 kWh buffer (3.6%) for battery protection.
+This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 550 km (342 mi).
 The consumption is 16.7kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 150kW.
-A full charge from 0 - 100% would take 154 minutes, while a more common scenario of 10-80% would take 45 minutes.
+The vehicle supports fast DC charging with a maximum power of 150 kW.
+Charging from 0% to 100% takes approximately 154 minutes, while a more typical charging scenario from 10% to 80% takes 45 minutes with an average charging speed at 86 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 45%, resulting in an actual charge speed, including time loss, of 85kW.
 Each charge session would take 26 minutes and 4 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 6 minutes.
 This trip will require four charge session(s) charging from 5% to 46%.
 The total time lost for charging up the battery will be 107 minutes.